vanHeemstraPublications/dev-to/articles/call_my_hostname_series/episode-04.md

 Three things worth explaining carefully to an apprentice:

 - **`pools` vs `reservations`.** The `pools` range is for dynamic, unreserved leases — anything without a matching reservation gets a temporary address from that range. `reservations` sit outside that logic entirely: Kea checks reservations first, and a reserved address does not need to fall inside the dynamic pool range at all (in this example it deliberately does not).
-- **The `hostname` field inside the reservation** is what Kea will both offer to the client via DHCP Option 12, and — critically for Part 5 — use as the name it registers in DNS.
-This must match, exactly, the hostname you injected via cloud-init in Part 3.
+- **The `hostname` field inside the reservation** is what Kea will both offer to the client via DHCP Option 12, and — critically for Episode 5 — use as the name it registers in DNS.
+This must match, exactly, the hostname you injected via cloud-init in Episode 3.
 If these two do not match, the machine will believe it is called one thing while DNS says another.
-- **`hw-address`** is the MAC address, the same one used as the key in the hostname ledger from Part 2.
+- **`hw-address`** is the MAC address, the same one used as the key in the hostname ledger from Episode 2.
 This is the thread that ties all three episodes together: one MAC address, one ledger entry, one cloud-init seed, one DHCP reservation.

 ## Automating reservation creation

-Since reservations should be generated from the same ledger as the hostname, not typed by hand, extend the allocation script from Part 2 to also emit a Kea reservation fragment:
+Since reservations should be generated from the same ledger as the hostname, not typed by hand, extend the allocation script from Episode 2 to also emit a Kea reservation fragment:

 ```python
 #!/usr/bin/env python3